 When making decisions about amortized loans (home and car loans are common), many people make the mistake of looking at only the cost of each monthly payment.
 While this is an important factor, looking at only the total monthly payment means you aren’t able to see how much you’re paying in interest vs. paying down your principal.
 To uncover this information, it’s smart to create an amortization table that outlines how much you’re spending and where.
 That way, you can see easily and transparently, the actual cost of your loan.
 You may, for example, be getting a lower monthly payment, but be paying for your loan over a longer period of time, meaning you are paying more in interest than if you went with a higher monthly payment from day one.

 A mortgage rate indicates the amount of interest a lender charges you when you take out a mortgage.
 It’s always in your best interest to get the lowest rate possible, because a lower rate means lower monthly mortgage payments.
-You can either choose a fixed-rate mortgage (interest rate stays the same) or a variable-rate mortgage (interest rate fluctuates), which are both described above.
+You can either choose a fixed-rate mortgage (interest rate stays the same) or a variable-rate mortgage (interest rate fluctuates), which are both described below.

 So, why are different mortgage rates offered?